chalatz/tours/pages/info/reviews-comments-content.md

 reviews:
 - year: "2022"
   text: |-
+    Hi Nicholas, My daughter, her partner and I booked one of your tours for when we were in Rhodes, it was excellent.
+You should pair Costas and Mano on a regular basis so that other people can get the same benefit that we did.
+Mano's driving was careful and courteous.
+Costas knowledge and delivery made for an extremely enjoyable time.
+They were both good humoured so we had a few laughs along the way.
+The taverna they took us too for lunch was beautifully located and the food was good.
+Thanks for arranging such an enjoyable experience for us. **Noreen (2nd June) Oldbury B68 1RL UK**

     Nicholas, thank you, and thanks to Kostas and Dominic, as well.
 We were well cared for and shown a beautiful day.  **Harriet and Charles P. (May 23rd) Oregon, USA**

     Thank you for a wonderful day, Nick and Mike.
 We enjoyed everything about it and Mike was an excellent host/guide/driver.
 We learned a lot about the island while enjoying the beautiful sights.
 Regards, **Gayle and Doug V. (May 20th ) Grandville Michigan US**